luizbgomide/EclipsePhase2e-ptbr/src.clean_html/18/21-the-titans-legacy.md

 ## TITAN Nanoviruses

 The TITANs unleashed a number of biowar plagues during the Fall.
 Similar to the exsurgent virus, these were spread as biological pathogens or nanoplagues.
 Nanoplagues function as [nanoswarms](../16/20-nanoswarms-and-microswarms.md); anyone exposed is subject to their effects.
-Biological pathogens function as other pathogens; exposed biomorphs must make a SOM Check or become infected.
+Biological pathogens function as other drugs and toxins; exposed biomorphs must make a SOM Check or become infected.
 Due to the advanced nature of TITAN biowar bugs, the SOM Check to resist infection usually suffers a −30 modifier (GM discretion).
 Medichines and nanophages provide a +10 modifier for the SOM Check when exposed, but toxin filters have no effect.

 ### Melder